Valparaíso: Port of Valparaíso

 Floating dock Valparaíso III (1985), viewed from Cerro Concepción.

 The first ship to arrive in Valparaíso was the Santiaguillo in 1536, supporting the expedition of Diego de Almagro.

-In 1810, a wealthy merchant built the first dock in Chile’s history — and the first of the colonial era — at the site where the building of El Mercurio de Valparaíso now stands, as at that time the sea reached that point (today it is five blocks farther due to land reclamation works).
+In 1810, a wealthy merchant built the first dock in Chile's history — and the first of the colonial era — at the site where the building of El Mercurio de Valparaíso now stands, as at that time the sea reached that point (today it is five blocks farther due to land reclamation works).

 Between 1910 and 1930, much of the current port infrastructure was built, including large-scale land reclamation.

 Today, the Port of Valparaíso is divided into ten berths: berths 1–5 are operated by Terminal Pacífico Sur S.A., and berths 6–10 by the Valparaíso Port Company (EPV).
 The last two include a pier and serve as public promenades and a cruise terminal.
 In the near future, urban redevelopment projects are planned for this area.

-Valparaíso is Chile’s main container and passenger port, transferring 10 million tons annually and receiving about 50 cruise ships and 150,000 passengers each season.
+Valparaíso is Chile's main container and passenger port, transferring 10 million tons annually and receiving about 50 cruise ships and 150,000 passengers each season.

-Although Valparaíso hosts the port, the city does not directly benefit from its revenues, as all proceeds go to the national treasury.
+Although Valparaíso hosts the port, the city does not directly benefit from its revenues, as all proceeds go to the national treasury in the central government.
 Furthermore, the municipality has no decision-making authority over port operations or appointments, which lie entirely with the national government.